lamessad/MRLOVA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`MRLOVA`is an R package that enhances Mendelian Randomization analysis by augmenting the latent phenotype of the outcome and explicitly disentangling horizontal and vertical pleiotropy effects.
-This allows for an explicit assessment of the exclusion restriction assumption and iteratively refines causal estimates through the expectation-maximization algorithm.
-This approach offers a unique and potentially more precise framework compared to existing MR methods.
+`MRLOVA`is an R package designed to enhance Mendelian Randomization (MR) analysis by incorporating a latent phenotype of the outcome, which enables a more precise disentanglement of horizontal and vertical pleiotropy effects.
+This feature allows for a more explicit assessment of the exclusion restriction assumption and iteratively refines causal estimates using the expectation-maximization algorithm.
+Compared to existing MR methods, this approach offers a unique and potentially more accurate framework.

-Furthermore, the package includes permutation testing, which provides a non-parametric approach to hypothesis testing, enabling control over the type 1 error rate under the null hypothesis without necessitating specific distributional assumptions.
-Additionally, `MRLOVA` offers two additional tests: the directional pleiotropy test and the InSIDE assumption test.
+In addition to its core functionality, the package includes permutation testing, providing a non-parametric method for hypothesis testing that controls the type 1 error rate under the null hypothesis without relying on specific distributional assumptions. `MRLOVA` also features two additional tests: - **Directional Pleiotropy Test:** Assesses whether genetic variants influence the outcome through pathways other than the exposure of interest. - **InSIDE Assumption Test:** Evaluates whether the assumption that Instrument Strength Independent of Direct Effect (InSIDE) holds.

 There are three functions: